mikeshardmind/wakfu-utils/community_sourced_data/readme.md

 If you want another category, ask

-This data will be compiled into both json and sqlite dbs regularly for release.
+This data will be compiled into sqlite dbs regularly for release.

+see: https://github.com/dimitri/pgloader for automating loading this into postgres if that's your preference.

+Note: Currently archdrops is incomplete and does not include certain crafts based on 10% arch mat drops.